antarctica/flask-entra-auth/README.md

   - which additionally required the `sub` and `azp` claim for optionally filtering the security principle and application
   - which also exposed a leeway value with a default of 0
   - it also checked the `iat` claim but given we didn't do anything with its value, I don't think this adds anything

-### Resource protector 2

-As an evolved version of the resource protector:

-- overloads `validate()` method of bearer token validator as much of its validation checks are done implicitly by initialising an `EntraToken` (such as expiry), now only checks for required scopes
-- means we can remove the derived `EntraTokenAuthlib` class
-- means we essentially have an authenticate and authorise method (but with the latter called 'validate')
-- refactors into a Flask extension

 ## Token introspection